 We recognize revenue when our customer obtains control of the promised goods or services, in an amount that reflects the consideration that we expect to receive in exchange for those goods or services.
 To determine revenue recognition for arrangements that are within the scope of ASC 606, we perform the following five steps: (i) identify the contract(s) with a customer, (ii) identify the promises and distinct performance obligations in the contract, (iii) determine the transaction price, (iv) allocate the transaction price to the performance obligations in the contract, and (v) recognize revenue when (or as) we satisfy the performance obligations.

-Collaboration and licensing revenues
+In 2022 and 2021, collaboration and licensing revenues was considered a critical accounting policy and estimate since the associated revenue were significant.
+Refer to Item 7: Management's Discussion and Analysis of Financial Condition and Results of Operations in our 2022 Annual Report on Form 10-K for management's discussion of this critical accounting policy and estimate.
+In 2023, such accounting policy and estimate is not considered critical as the associated revenue are not significant.